maplibre/maplibre-gl-inspect/README.md

 ## Develop

-Run the linter and watch for changes to rebuild with browserify.
+To build the library:

 ```
 npm install
-npm run lint
-npm run watch
+npm run build-dist
 ```

-Create a minified standalone build.
+To see how it behaves

 ```
 npm install
+npm run build-dist
-npm run build
+npm run start
 ```

+This will start a local server, surf to it and to the `examples` folder to see changes in the code.